HoangCaesar/Fullstack_Projects/Helsinki_City_Bike/webapp/README.md

     "axios": is a promise-based HTTP Client for node.js and the browser which used to request data from server.
     "moment": a JavaScript date library for parsing, validating, manipulating, and formatting dates.
     "redux libraries": react-redux, redux-saga, @reduxjs/toolkit to manage state in our webapp.
+    "simplebar": to keep the native overflow: auto scroll and only replace the scrollbar visual appearance.